neutrinoProjekt/neutrinopadelapp.github.io/index.md

 ### Padel app

-(NAME) is a padel pals matching app designed to allow hobby-players to find game partners based on the ranking and to orginize the matches with them.
+(NAME) is a padel pals matching app designed to allow hobby-players to find game partners based on their ranking.
 Moreover, the app gives an further opportunity to book a padel court and save the results of each game directly in your mobile phone.

 ### Users